 - This Loser Is You: Making the main character a "loser" in hopes they're relatable.

 - Cynical appeals to True Art reactions (i.e., Show X had little effort put into it, but instead was made to superficially appear artsy in hopes that moronic viewers would watch it not for enjoyment, but rather to feel smart).

 - TV Never Lies

 - We're Still Relevant, Dammit!: Audiences already know that the work is up to date.
 Why bother?

 Interestingly enough, though, this meta-trope sounds worse than it is, at least currently; actually comparing and contrasting the entertainment of today with the entertainment of the past will show that overall, shows demand more of your mind than they used to, probably because we'd be bored if it didn't and partly because things like recorders or the Internet now make it possible to examine shows in more depth more easily than in the past (read Stephen Johnson's book Everything Bad Is Good For You for an eloquent explanation beyond the scope of this article).

 Lastly, this trope is not necessarily bad.
-Business administrators and anyone else whose job it is to explain things to others (like a coach or a presenter) know the "KISS" method ("Keep It Simple Stupid") because of the fear that if something is too complex then no one will understand it, which is certainly true of TV plots.
-Thus, it's not a bad idea for a writer to assume that their audience are not geniuses and write accordingly, since no one will be entertained if they can't follow along the story.
-Of course, great care needs to be taken, since if a writer makes their story too simple they also risk alienating the audience who will angrily invoke this trope.
+Business administrators and anyone else whose job it is to explain things to others (like a coach or a presenter) know the "KISS" method ("Keep It Short and Simple", or "Keep It Simple, Stupid) because of the fear that if something is too complex then no one will understand it, which is certainly true of TV plots.
+Thus, it's not a bad idea for a writer to assume that their audience are not geniuses and write accordingly, as no one will be entertained if they can't follow along the story.
+Of course, great care needs to be taken, because if a writer makes their story too simple they also risk alienating the audience who will angrily invoke this trope.

 Not to be confused with Humans Are Morons.